 Here are our Fashion Stylist Melbourne tips for the most stylish flats-

 The Pointed Ballet Flat

 The comfort of a classic ballet flat but with a more refined look.
 The pointed toe is dressier than a round toe and more flattering on the leg.
 The elongated toe will help to add length to your legs, particularly when no heel is involved.
 The pointed ballet is perfect with dresses and skirts for work as an alternative to pumps, as it will still look professional.
 It’s the perfect compliment to a cropped slim pant also.

 Brogues have been around for a few seasons now and they don’t seem to be going anywhere soon.
 The brogue has also come a long way in terms of it’s cut and shape.
 Look for a refined toe cap that is more almond in shape rather than round.
 Avoid an outsole that is wider than the upper part of the shoe as this will make the shoe look bulkier and wider on the foot.
-Again, the brogue is great worn with slim leg pants, skirts and dresses, and casually with skinny or boyfriend style jeans.
+Again, the brogue is great worn with slim leg pants, skirts and dresses, and casually with cropped jeans.

 Loafers have traditionally been a bit masculine in style, but again more modern styles are refined and more feminine.
 Look for lovely colours like blush, cream and taupe for a softer look.
 Wear with slim leg cropped trousers or jeans for a leg lengthening look by exposing the ankles- and don’t wear socks!

 Sneakers have been a huge trend for many years now and I’ve bought many a pair with clients wanting to try this casual, comfy look.
 Just like all the previous tips, the key is finding a pair that works for your style and shape.